-A frequent speaker at business conferences and seminars from coast to coast, as well as in Europe and Asia, Dan’s blue-chip clients have included Target, Toyota, Reebok, Whirlpool, American Express, Capital One, Hershey, Lego, Nokia, GlaxoSmithKline, among dozens of other major brands.
+A frequent speaker at business conferences and seminars from coast to coast, as well as in Europe and Asia, Dan’s worked with a large percentage of the world's top 100 marketers as well as numerous other Fortune 500 clients.

 Dan has appeared on “The Today Show," FOX, CNN, and MSNBC regarding his facial coding analysis of the 2008 Presidential Election.
 He returned to CNN in 2012 as an analyst during the Presidential Debates.
 Other TV appearances focused around baseball’s steroid scandal and various criminal cases.
 Dan and his company have also appeared in the The New York Times, USA Today, The Wall Street Journal, Advertising Age, TIME.com, Fast Company, Entrepreneur, LA Times, Bloomberg, and others.